ireneliu521/Biblical-Proportions_Case_R/README.md

 # Biblical Proportions
-Applying text analysis on the text of the bible.
+Apply text analysis on the text of the bible.